bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 module and use up one of the three possible tries for this module.

 ### Labs
 There'll be 13 exercises and you'll have to hand in a lab report for each.
-You will not be allowed to take the exam if more than one report is marked as "not ok" by July 6 or if you plagiarized.
-You may hand in late 2 out of the 13 lab reports. **There's a penalty of 3P on the final grade for each late report starting at the third.**

 All info on the labs can be found on the [Labs](labs) page.

 ### Quizzes